Skip to content

 return doc_embeddings, word_embeddings

-extract_keywords(self, docs, candidates=None, keyphrase_ngram_range=(1, 1), stop_words='english', top_n=5, min_df=1, use_maxsum=False, use_mmr=False, diversity=0.5, nr_candidates=20, vectorizer=None, highlight=False, seed_keywords=None, doc_embeddings=None, word_embeddings=None, threshold=None)
+extract_keywords(docs, candidates=None, keyphrase_ngram_range=(1, 1), stop_words='english', top_n=5, min_df=1, use_maxsum=False, use_mmr=False, diversity=0.5, nr_candidates=20, vectorizer=None, highlight=False, seed_keywords=None, doc_embeddings=None, word_embeddings=None, threshold=None)

-Extract keywords and/or keyphrases
+Extract keywords and/or keyphrases.

 To get the biggest speed-up, make sure to pass multiple documents at once instead of iterating over a single document.